 Resaca is a blue-collar town, with 61.19% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Resaca is a town of production and manufacturing workers, sales and office workers, and service providers.
 There are especially a lot of people living in Resaca who work in sales jobs (9.70%), maintenance occupations (8.21%), and management occupations (6.72%).

-Resaca is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Resaca does not have a public transit system used by locals to get to and from work.

 The per capita income in Resaca in 2022 was $26,310, which is middle income relative to Georgia, and lower middle income relative to the rest of the US.
 This equates to an annual income of $105,240 for a family of four.
 However, Resaca contains both very wealthy and poor people as well.